* Refer also to the General Starters Technical Documents.

 - Time to market — WinDriver is ready for you today.
 UsingWinDriver will drastically shorten your development cycle.

-for a list of the supported operating systems for each type of hardware
+Technical Document 4for a list of the supported operating systems for each type of hardware — PCI/ISA/USB).

 - Stability — WinDriver keeps you away from the OS kernel.
 Whileour pre-written kernel module is doing all the transactions with yourhardware, you write your code in the protected application mode.
 Thisway you get a kernel mode driver (written by our experienceddevelopers), which was tested on practically any OS/platform/BIOScombination available and was found rock stable.